-- Carry out tests in a test chamber in which temperatures can be controlled to ±1°C and humidity within the range of 45% to 75% unless otherwise stated below.
+- Carry out tests in a test chamber in which temperatures can be controlled to ±1°C and humidity to ±10% unless otherwise stated below.
 Measure test chamber temperatures in accordance with IEC 62552, clause 8.2. - Maximum test chamber temperatures of M:+27°C, T:+32°C and H:+43°C are required for the tests. - Minimum test chamber temperatures down to -15°C may be required for the minimum ambient temperature rating test.
-The actual minimum required for a specific appliance should be discussed with the product manufacturer before the test commences. - Temperatures within the appliance must be continuously monitored to an accuracy of $\pm 0.5^{\circ}$ C without the presence of the sensors influencing the test in any way.
+The actual minimum required for a specific appliance should be discussed with the product manufacturer before the test commences. - Temperatures within the appliance must be continuously monitored to an accuracy of ± 0.5°C without the presence of the sensors influencing the test in any way.
 Thermocouples that are sealed within the appliance are most commonly used.
 Up to 22 simultaneous temperature measurements may be required for a single appliance.
 The suggested temperature sensor locations are shown in Annex 2.
 See Annex 3 for temperature sensor specifications. - Position the test appliance in the test chamber with its back face 50 mm clear of one of the chamber walls.
 Ensure that it is accurately levelled.